sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Solaris 10 on x86 processors in 64-bit mode.
 (Substantial work has been done on this).
  * Solaris 10 on SPARC processors in 64-bit mode.
 (Substantial work has been done on this).

 More information about the status of the Solaris ports can be found on the [[solaris|Solaris]] page of the Sage wiki.
-There's also some notes about installing [[solaris-binaries|Solaris binaries]].